ngs-doo/revenj/tutorials/revenj-tutorial-linux.md

 Instead of using a my.props file, we could send arguments using command line, such as:

-    java -jar dsl-clc.jar -db=localhost:5432/ngsdb?user=dbUser -revenj=./model/ServerModel.dll -migration -apply
+    java -jar dsl-clc.jar -db=localhost:5432/ngsdb?user=dbUser -revenj=./model/ServerModel.dll -migration -apply -compiler

-But for convenience, let's stick with the .props fiile.
+But for convenience, let's stick with the .props file.
 Output will be as follows:

+    Do you wish to download compiler from the Internet? (y/N)

+Since we have passed in compiler argument stating that we wish to use the offline compiler it will ask to download it from the Internet.
+Next:

 	Revenj dependencies not found in: /var/mono/wwwroot/clc/./revenj
 	Do you wish to download latest Revenj version from the Internet (y/N): y